open-policy-agent/eopa/pkg/plugins/decision_logs/README.md

 ###  Buffering

-The new logger supportes three kinds of buffers:
+The new logger supports three kinds of buffers:
 - `unbuffered`: responses aren't returned until the DL entry of the decision has successfully been written to a sink.
 - `memory`: DL entries are buffered in memory